The power or irritation of website pop-ups

 What are website popups?

-In addition, pop-ups are widely used by marketers with the goal of promoting certain products or services with special offers or, for example, with the goal of collecting e-mail addresses.
-A commonly used pop-up is the one for obtaining newsletter subscriptions.
+In addition, popups are widely used by marketers with the purpose of promoting certain products or services with special offers or, for example, with the purpose of collecting e-mail addresses.
+A commonly used popup is the one for obtaining newsletter subscriptions.

-Pop-ups come in all different shapes and sizes.
-For example, there are pop-ups that completely fill the screen and completely cover the page you are currently visiting, so to speak.
-Only when you interact with the pop-up can you continue on the page.
+Popups come in all different shapes and sizes.
+There are popups that completely fill the screen and completely cover the page you are visiting.
+Only when you interact with the popup can you continue on the page.

-But you also often see smaller pop-ups that appear in the middle, bottom-left or bottom-right corner of the page.
-With these pop-ups, you can often just scroll further down the page without having to do anything directly with the pop-up.
+But you also often see smaller popups that appear in the middle, bottom-left or bottom-right corner of the page.
+With these popups, you can often just scroll further down the page without having to do anything with the popup right away.

 1. Website abandonment